Genetically Engineered Food

 Furthermore, most GM foods, in every cell, contain genes that confer antibiotic resistance--a byproduct of the genetic engineering process.
 It is known that antibiotic resistance genes can transfer to oral bacteria and to soil microorganisms.
 It is perhaps only a matter of time for antibiotic resistance genes to spread to gut bacteria or pathogenic bacteria.

-US Government and Biotech Firm Deceive Public on GM Corn Mix-UP
+and Biotech Firm Deceive Public on GM Corn Mix-Up

 by Jeffrey M. Smith, Spilling the Beans, April 2005